kelj0/LearningPython/README.md

 # Read as from file function.py import all
 # This is usefull for making your code cleaner :)

-# Getting values to function
-def changeA(a):
-    a=5
-    return a
-a=1
-changeA(a)
-# If we call this function it will change "scoped a" that means that every variable in
-# function is diferend from variables in other functions
-# a is still 1 after function, if we want to change global variables write following

-a=10

-def changeA(a):
-    global a=20
-    return a

-changeA(a)
-# This indeed changes a to 20 :)

-def testfunction(incomingVariable):
-    return incomingVariable

-sendingVariable = "Here comes nothing" testfunction(sendingVariable)
-# This calls testfunction and sends "sendingVariable" , function recives variable(makes copy)
-# and calls it "incomingVariable" in his scope

 #--------------------------------
 # Docstrings